I am considering starting a business in Australia who do I need to consult?

 I am the Director of a Company, is there a possibility that I will be liable for some of the debts of the Company?

 The Corporations Act 2001 does contain provisions that may result in the director of a company becoming personally liable for some or all of the debts of the company.
-A solicitor can assist you on how to protect yourself against potential liability.
+A lawyer can assist you on how to protect yourself against potential liability.

 What is a 'Public Officer'?